DataValues/DataValues/README.md

 # DataValues

 DataValues is a small PHP library that aims to be a common foundation for representing "simple" values.
-Values such as numbers, geographical coordinates, strings and times.
+Values such as booleans and strings.

 It is part of the [DataValues set of libraries](https://github.com/DataValues).